 - Is your doctor experienced in determining HIFU candidacy?

-Several factors determine appropriateness for HIFU.
-Men who are excellent candidates are very likely to have an excellent result.
+Several factors determine appropriateness of HIFU.
+Men who are excellent candidates are very likely to have an excellent results.
 The prostate cancer stage, Gleason Score, extent and location of cancer, prostate size, volume, and height are ALL critical factors.
 Extensive calcium deposits can block the ultrasound beam and can make HIFU impossible.
 Only an experienced HIFU surgeon can best assess your candidacy in detail.